jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab3/README.md

 - Once completed,  you should see the below 2 permissions under the Permissions tab
   <img src="/SU-113-Jfrog-Artifactory-Essentials/Lab3/images/all-permissions.png" alt="Choose SRE tab" style="height: 100px; width:100px;"/>

 ### Awesome !!!
-You have now successfully secured your repositories
+You have now successfully secured your repositories.
+Only SRE team members have deploy/write access to your production repositories